 Flyt was commissioned by the City as part of the ITP to undertake a traffic and congestion forecast, refer Appendix A. The forecast was informed by an analysis of the road network's performance, crash information, and the City's public transport and active transport networks.
-The forecast also analysed outputs from MRWA's (ROM24) model and provided a capacity assessment and modelling outputs to inform recommended actions specific to road transport.
+The forecast also analysed outputs from MRWA's road network (ROM24) model and provided a capacity assessment and modelling outputs to inform recommended actions specific to road transport.
+Other sources of data included real time travel time surveys (online and recorded timings) and SCATS (Sydney Coordinated Adaptive Traffic System) intersection vehicle and signal timing data.